getgrav/grav-learn/pages/02.content/11.multi-language/docs.md

 * `getActive()` - Returns current active language
 * `getDefault()` - Returns the default (first) language

-For a complete list of available methods, you can look in the `\Grav\Common\Language\Language.php` file.
+For a complete list of available methods, you can look in the `<grav root>/system/src/Grav/Common/Language/Language.php` file.